 Any time I’ve written about domes, the post has been well received.
 One of the most popular is A Few Tips for Building Domes for Survival Shelter.
 I refer interested readers to it often.

-When I found out about David Nash’s interest in building ferrocement domes for survival shelter, I contacted him right away to ask him to be a guest on DestinySurvival Radio.
-So he was this week’s guest.
-He was also on a few months ago to share some general thoughts on prepping, and you can read about it here.
+Thus, when I found out about David Nash’s interest in building ferrocement domes for survival shelter, I contacted him right away to ask him to be a guest on DestinySurvival Radio.
+He had been on previously to share some general thoughts on prepping, which you can read about here.

 David’s vision–He and his wife have a piece of land on which they plan to build several small, sustainable buildings from different materials, such as adobe and cob construction.
 One of the quickest and cheapest ways to put up a shelter is to make a geodesic dome from ferrocement.

-While he was doing that, he planned to document it for a forthcoming book.
-He says there are no such manuals on the market.
+While he was doing that, he planned to document it for a book.
+He said there are no such manuals on the market.

 We discussed how such a structure might be anchored, insulated, heated and provided with lighting.
 Entry ways and windows need to be preplanned before the cement goes on.
 David aimed to show how the dome can be simple and sustainable..

 Practical instruction–David can be called a DIY disaster resilience advocate.
 He has a passion for teaching you and me practical ways to be prepared.
 That’s what the Shepherd School is about.
-Plus, he planned to release a new book called 52 Prepper Projects, which would include projects you can do that aren’t just theoretical.
-(This book is in addition to the one planned for 2014 about ferrocement domes.)
+Plus, he planned to release 52 Prepper Projects, which would include projects you can do that aren’t just theoretical.
+(This book is in addition to the one on ferrocement domes.)

 Find out more–As always, David and I talked about more than I have time to share here.
 Hear our conversation by listening to DestinySurvival Radio for July 25, 2013.
 View David’s latest articles and videos on prepping by going to www.tngun.com, which is his site for the Shepherd School.